-State parks are for nature lovers who love to wander the nature trails that all state parks provide, especially if you’re on a budget.
+State parks make great spring break ideas for nature lovers who love to wander the nature trails that all state parks provide, especially if you’re on a budget.
 You can either google “Texas state parks near me” or go here – Texas State Parks.Gov and type in the location you are searching.
 Some state parks will have special events going on during our spring break – so be sure to watch for that.

 I’m sure Sixth Street will be wild and quite hectic as many high school students flock here every chance they get – plus college students roaming the streets.
 And no doubt, Lake Travis will be booming with boats and other watercraft.
 Call me old, but if I were to go here during spring break, I would have to find a peaceful cabin in the woods with plenty of amenities and stay there until it’s over…but that’s just me.

 Lake Texoma is great for boating, fishing, swimming, and camping for spring break.
 Finding a cabin near the lake or in the woods would be perfect.
-And check out Tanglewood Resort on Lake Texoma would make a great place to spend spring break for the whole family – it was so much fun there!
+Check out Tanglewood Resort on Lake Texoma.
+It would make a great place for the whole family to spend spring break – it was so much fun there!

 Float San Marcos River

 If floating in the freezing river is your thing, consider spending time in San Marcos.
-But other things to do in this area are shopping, hiking, picnicking, and playing fetch with your dog.
+Other things to do in this area are shopping, hiking, picnicking, and playing fetch with your dog.

 Tube The Rivers In New Braunfels

-Natural Bridge Caverns and the zip line course would be an excellent choice for my family, as would tubing down the Guadalupe and Comal Rivers.
-As long as the weather is nice, this area would make a great choice for spring breakers.
+Natural Bridge Caverns, with its zip line course, would be an excellent choice for my family, as would tubing down the Guadalupe and Comal Rivers.
+As long as the weather is nice, this area would make an excellent choice for spring breakers.
 Check out this popular article from one of our writers – New Braunfels For Families.
 As you probably know already – you must not mind crowds!

-The San Antonio River Walk is at the forefront for spring break and will probably be crowded, so preparing ahead is key to having a good time.
+The San Antonio River Walk is at the forefront for spring breakers and will probably be crowded, so preparing ahead is vital to having a good time.
 Kids of all ages will love Six Flags Fiesta Texas, and yes, it’s open for spring break.
 In recent articles, Texas Travel Talk has covered The Westin Riverwalk San Antonio and the San Antonio Marriott Rivercenter.

 Take your family and the kids to Waco, as it’s a lovely place for everyone.
-Magnolia Market has a huge lawn in the center of it all and is fun for picnics and playing yard games, so get there early for a spot on the grass –– bring a blanket to sit on.
+Magnolia Market has a vast lawn in the center of it all and is fun for picnics and playing yard games, so get there early for a spot on the grass –– bring a blanket to sit on.
 Also, shops and more food trucks are lined up than ever before.
 And don’t forget about the Dr. Pepper Museum, where certainly they sell the soda in those old bottles!

 Pick Tulips Near Dallas-Fort Worth

 It’s time to pick your own tulips in Pilot Point at Texas-Tulips.
-Opening back up in spring.
-During this time, they will be open seven days a week from 10 am to 8 pm at 10656 FM 2931, Pilot Point.
+It is opening back up in spring.
+During this time, they will be open seven days a week from 10 am to 8 p.m. at 10656 FM 2931, Pilot Point.
 And, if you’re looking for a weekend away with the girls – look here at a weekend getaway in McKinney, Texas.